Date

 The design of your building plays a huge role in determining the best roofing system.
 Most commercial properties have flat or low-slope roofs, which require different materials than the steep-sloped roofs on most homes.
 The “nature and purpose of your commercial property can influence the type of roofing system you need,” so think about factors like rooftop HVAC units, vents, and foot traffic.
 Single-ply membrane systems like TPO or EPDM are ideal for these surfaces because they create a seamless, waterproof barrier.
 Your choice will ensure proper drainage and support any equipment housed on your roof.

-Meet Your Energy and Sustainability Goals
+Aligning Your Roof with Energy and Sustainability Goals

 Your roof can be a powerful tool for managing energy costs.
 Many modern roofing materials are designed with energy efficiency in mind.
 For example, “TPO is known for its energy efficiency and durability, which is why it’s a popular choice for commercial properties.”
 These “cool roofs” are often white or light-colored, allowing them to reflect sunlight and absorb less heat.
 This simple feature can significantly reduce the strain on your HVAC system during warmer months, leading to lower electricity bills and a more comfortable indoor environment.
 Choosing an energy-efficient roof is a smart move for both your bottom line and your sustainability goals.